tagatac/bagoup/README.md

 `git clone git@github.com:tagatac/bagoup.git`

 # Usage
-## Copy chat.db
+## chat.db Access
-The Messages database is a protected file in Mac OS, so to backup your messages, you first need to copy it to an unprotected folder outside of the terminal.
+The Messages database is a protected file in Mac OS.
 See [this article](https://appletoolbox.com/seeing-error-operation-not-permitted-in-macos-mojave/) for more details.
+To to backup your messages, you have two options:
+### Option 1 (recommended): Copy chat.db
+Copy the Messages database to an unprotected folder outside of the terminal.

 1. Open Finder.
 1. Navigate to **~/Library/Messages**.